-While panic selling is often the most cited way that newbie investors lose money, panic buying can be equally as dangerous.
+While panic selling is often the most cited way that newbie investors lose money, panic buying can be equally dangerous.
 In this article, we’re going to talk about a popular cryptocurrency trading term FOMO.

-What does fear of missing out in crypto mean?
+What does fear of missing out in crypto mean

 In cryptocurrency, FOMO is often used to describe the tendency of investors to panic and begin buying coins or tokens when they see that the price is going up.
 Many of them quickly learn that this is a mistake.
 Unfortunately, this lesson often comes after they have already lost a substantial amount of money.

-Why is cryptocurrency FOMO bad?
+Why is cryptocurrency FOMO bad

-Where does cryptocurrency FOMO come from?
+Where does cryptocurrency FOMO come from

 The fear of missing out is not exclusive to cryptocurrency by any means.
 People have been experiencing this for as long as investments have existed, and it’s honestly how many shady investment scams have duped so many people.

-Many people are so bothered by the idea of what could be that they are willing to make decisions which they would otherwise never make.
+Many people are so bothered by the idea of what could be, that they are willing to make decisions, which they would otherwise never make.
 However, FOMO is particularly dangerous in crypto markets, because the volatility can quickly amplify your losses.

-How about an example of FOMO in action?
+How about an example of FOMO in action

-Jimmy has been hearing a lot about a particular cryptocurrency token.
+Jimmy heard a lot about a particular cryptocurrency token.
 All of the crypto media outlets have been talking about it, and social media is overflowing with investor optimism for this particular token to go to the moon.
 Buying activity on exchanges supports this, and the volume has been surging with the price going up every day.
 This asset has managed to shoot up to the top trading volume within a manner of days with all of this excitement.

 He purchases the tokens at a greatly inflated price, and soon the market begins to correct from this unusual activity.
-Everyone begins to panic sell as the asset declines, and soon Jimmy has lost a substantial amount of his capital due to crypto FOMO.
+Everyone begins to sell in panic as the asset declines, and soon Jimmy has lost a substantial amount of his capital due to crypto FOMO.
 If he had been more patient, he could have purchased his tokens at a substantial discount and been in a much better position financially.

-How to overcome the fear of missing out?
+How to overcome the fear of missing out

 Stand back and ask yourself if the asset is really worth the price it’s currently trading at.
 Popular financial advice that is often given is to be greedy when others are fearful and to be fearful when others are greedy.
-If the noise from investors about a project has reached deafening levels, then it’s time to be cautious.
+If the noise from investors about the project has reached deafening levels, then it’s time to be cautious.

 It’s also important to set goals for yourself to prevent emotional decisions.
-Make sure that you plan an investment ahead of time-based on its fundamentals to avoid FOMOing yourself into bad positions.
+Make sure that you plan an investment ahead of time based on its fundamentals to avoid FOMOing yourself into bad positions.
 Set limit order buys at reasonable levels and stick to them.
 If the price of your chosen asset begins moving away from your entry point, then wait for another appropriate entry rather than falling prey to FOMO and jeopardizing your capital.

-How to help someone who has cryptocurrency FOMO?
+How to help someone who has cryptocurrency FOMO

 If you have a friend who is experiencing cryptocurrency FOMO and you want to help him, then you’ll need to approach the situation carefully.
 People don’t like being told that they are wrong, and their wounded pride could cause them to ignore your warnings.
 Instead, try to present them purely with facts about the state of the market and what the real value of the asset should be.
-Or, you could at least try to convince them not to be their entire portfolio on this move.
+Or, you could at least try to convince them not to use their entire portfolio on this move.

-In the end, people will need to be able to recognize FOMO for themselves to fight back against, and there may not be much you can do.
+In the end, people will need to be able to recognize FOMO for themselves to fight back against, and there may be not much you can do.
 Sometimes hard lessons need to be learned on your own, but you can try to steer a friend that has gone astray in the right direction.
 Try not to be overly pushy in your approach and try to have a real conversation about the crypto asset in question instead.